ZeissIQS/zeiss-inspect-addon-api/doc/howtos/app_documentation/app_documentation.md

 An App file is technically a ZIP file.

 * It must at least contain a file `doc\README.md`, which will be rendered as the product's splash description ad.
 * It can contain an arbitrary number of additional files in the `doc` folder referenced from within the `README.md` file.
+* The full documentation can be provided in a file `Documentation.md`.

 ### Example